 In high school, I had the opportunity to become a student ambassador and travel to several different European countries at a reduced rate.
 I fell in love with foreign voices, smells, and tastes, and I’ve been traveling as often as I could ever since.
 But unless I become a bestselling novelist or find a sugar daddy, I won’t be able to see these amazing sights on my bucket list for a while.

-1: An Eruption in Hawaii
+1: A Volcanic Eruption in Hawaii

 Hawaii was on my bucket list before I even knew what a bucket list was.
 Ever since I read The Bobbsey Twins In Volcano Land in elementary school, it’s been my number one travel goal to visit Hawaii and see a volcanic eruption.
 After reading that book, I devoured all kinds of literature and TV specials on volcanoes.
 I was convinced that I was going to grow up to become a volcanologist, but it wasn’t until a few years later that I realized that that required entirely too much math.